beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

 - The cat which .... was full
 - The cats which .... were full

 The basic RNN <span color="style:red">not very good at capturing very long-term dependency</span>.  <span style="background-color:#FFFF00">because for very deep neural network e.g. 100 layers, the gradient from output y  had hard time propagating back to affect the weights of these earlier layers.
-The outputs of errors associated at latter timestep to affect computation  eariler in the sequence </span>
+The outputs of errors associated at latter timestep is difficult to affect computation  eariler in the sequence </span>
-   - 上面的例子, it might be difficult to get a neural network to realize that it needs to memorize if see a singular noun or pural noun to generate was or were
+   - 上面的例子, it might be difficult to get a neural network to realize that it needs to memorize if see a singular noun or pural noun to generate "*was*" or "*were*"
-   - Because of the problem,<span style="color:red"> the basic RNN model has many ocal influences</span>, meaning that output $$\hat y$$ is mainly influenced by values close to $$\hat y$$
+   - Because of the problem,<span style="color:red"> the basic RNN model has many local influences</span>, meaning that output $$\hat y$$ is mainly influenced by values close to $$\hat y$$

 Exploding Gradient: aslo happen for RNN.
 When doing backprop, the gradient(slop) not decrease exponentially, instead increase exponentially with the number of layers go through.
 Whereas Vanish Gradient tends to a bigger problem for RNN
     - Can cause parameters become so large and make neural network messed up.